 Hi!
 I’m Talor Stone, also known as the Redheaded Nomad.
 While travel has always been a passion for me, it hasn’t always been my lifestyle.
-Once upon a time, I was a girl steadfast in my resolve to pursue a typical career path (though in a not-so-typical job) and climb the social ladder in the manner expected of me.
-The journey which eventually transformed me from just another cog in the wheel into the Redheaded Nomad that I am today is long and winding.
+Once upon a time, I was just a girl determined to pursue a typical career path (though in a not-so-typical job) and climb the social ladder.
+The journey that transformed me from just another cog in the wheel into the Redheaded Nomad is long and winding.

-This kind of turmoil necessarily results in some serious soul searching, so I decided to go back to the basics.
+This kind of turmoil resulted in some serious soul searching, so I decided to go back to the basics.
 What did I love as a child?
-My childhood dream was all that remained untainted by overbearing social expectations and the many questionable choice I had made in my life.
-I grew up intrigued by the world around me to an unusual extent.
+My childhood dream was all that remained untainted by overbearing social expectations and the many questionable choices I had made in my life.
+I grew up intrigued by the world around me.
 When other children watched cartoons, the only channels I was interested in were Animal Planet and National Geographic.
 My mother, who scoffed at convention, taught me how to read using Childcraft Encyclopedias about animals and the cultures of far-away places.
 When other children said they wanted to be Firemen or Astronauts, I grew up adamant that I wanted to be a National Geographic Photographer.
 A rather strange wish for a 4 year-old.